Wavelet-Based Segmentation on the Sphere: Introduction

-Recently, segmentation methods \cite{C15,CS13,CCZ13,CYZ14} designed utilising techniques in image restoration (e.g.\ \cite{C91,M04,ROF92}), were proposed for gray-scale images.
-In \cite{C15}, a segmentation model that combines the image segmentation model of \cite{MS89} and the data fidelity terms from image restoration models \cite{C91,M04,ROF92} was considered to deal with images contaminated by different types of noise (e.g.\ Gaussian, Poisson or impulsive noise).
-In \cite{CCZ13,CYZ14}, the methodology of two-stage methods, solving image restoration models first followed by a thresholding second stage, was proposed.
-One advantage of these methods is the fast speed of implementation.
-The T-ROF method (thresholding the Rudin-Osher-Fatemi model) in \cite{C15} concluded that the thresholding approach for segmentation was equivalent to solving the Chan-Vese segmentation model \cite{CV01}.
+Recently, segmentation methods \cite{C15,CCZ13,CS13} designed utilising techniques in image restoration (e.g.\ \cite{M04,ROF92}), were proposed for gray-scale images.
+In \cite{C15}, a segmentation model that combines the image segmentation model of \cite{MS89} and the data fidelity terms from image restoration models \cite{M04,ROF92} was considered to deal with images contaminated by different types of noise (e.g.\ Gaussian, Poisson or impulsive noise).
+In \cite{CCZ13}, the methodology of two-stage methods, solving image restoration models first followed by a thresholding second stage, was proposed.
+These methods were later named SaT (smoothing and thresholding) segmentation methods.
+One advantage of the SaT methods is the fast speed of implementation.
+Akin to the SaT methods, the T-ROF method (thresholding the Rudin-Osher-Fatemi model) in \cite{C15} concluded that the thresholding approach for segmentation was equivalent to solving the Chan-Vese segmentation model \cite{CV01}; more detailed theoretical proofs can be found in \cite{CCSSZ18}.
+Based on the SaT methodology, a method named SLaT \cite{CCNZ15} was proposed for degraded colour image segmentation.

-In additional to the methods above, approaches based on wavelets and tight frames \cite{CCMS11,CCMS13,AG03,U95} have been proposed for segmentation.
+In additional to the aforementioned methods, approaches based on wavelets and tight frames \cite{AG03,CCMS11,CCMS13} have been proposed for segmentation.
 In \cite{CCMS11,CCMS13}, a tight-frame based segmentation method was designed for a vessel segmentation problem in medical imaging.
 The major advantage of this method is the ability to segment twisted, convoluted and occluded structures without user interactions.
 Moreover, the ability of the method to follow the branching of different layers, from thinner to larger structures, makes the method a good candidate for a tubular-structured segmentation problem in medical imaging.
-However, all the tight-frame systems discussed and used in \cite{CCMS13} (e.g.\ framelets \cite{RS97}, contourlets \cite{DV04}, curvelets \cite{CDDL06}, and dual-tree complex wavelet \cite{CWTweb}) are designed for 2D or 3D data on a Euclidean manifold.
+However, all the tight-frame systems discussed and used in \cite{CCMS13} (e.g.\ framelets \cite{RS97}, contourlets \cite{DV04}, curvelets \cite{CD05-1,CD05-2}, and dual-tree complex wavelet\footnote{\url{http://taco.poly.edu/WaveletSoftware/}}) are designed for 2D or 3D data on a Euclidean manifold.
 Consequently, these approaches cannot be applied to problems where data-sets live natively on the sphere.